3neti/ayuda-docs/docs/pilot.md

 ## Overview

-The SADP pilot program is designed to demonstrate the feasibility, effectiveness, and scalability of voucher-based ayuda disbursement in a controlled environment.
+The UDDF pilot program is designed to demonstrate the feasibility, effectiveness, and scalability of voucher-based ayuda disbursement in a controlled environment.

 ## Pilot Scope